Battle of Gergovia: Aftermath

 Given his losses, Caesar ordered a retreat.
 In the wake of the battle, Caesar lifted his siege and retreated from the Arverni lands northeastwards in the direction of Aedui territory.
 Vercingetorix pursued Caesar's army, intent on destroying it.
 Meanwhile, Labienus had finished his campaign in the north and marched back to Agedincum, Caesar's base in the centre of Gaul.
 After linking up with Labienus's corps, Caesar marched his united army from Agedincum to confront Vercingetorix's victorious army.
-The two armies met at the Vingeanne, Caesar won the subsequent battle.
+The two armies met in the Battle of the Vingeanne, Caesar won the subsequent victory.
 Caesar then pursued Vercingetorix and the remnant of his army to Alesia where Caesar laid siege to and eventually won the Battle of Alesia, a decisive victory over Vercingetorix.

 Even under Roman control, Gergovia continued to be an influential stronghold for decades.
 In AD 10–20, the local capital was moved to Augustonemetum, and Gergovia's importance declined.

 Legacy

 Emperor Napoleon III was a patron of archaeology and funded research into France's Gallic past, including the battles of Gergovia and Alesia.
 As a result of the sponsored dig at Gergovia, the town of Merdogne, the closest to the commonly agreed likely site of the battle, was renamed to Gergovie in honor of its past in 1865.
 Interest has continued since the 1800s.
 On the plateau where the battle occurred, the Gergovie Monument was constructed in 1900 in honor of the event.
 An archaeological dig in the 1990s discovered what they believe to be the trench that Caesar describes being dug between the two Roman camps as well as various Roman artifacts from the period.
 A new museum was constructed from 2015–2019 dedicated to the battle, the Musée de Gergovie; the museum opened in October 2019.

-The famous French comic Asterix loosely references the battle in the 1967 book Asterix and the Chieftain's Shield.
+In popular culture

+Comics

+The Battle of Gergovia is directly referenced in the Astérix comic book series.
+In Le Bouclier arverne (Asterix and the Chieftain’s Shield), first published in 1967, the protagonists visit Gergovia, and local settings evoke the Arverni region.
+The Astérix franchise has sold more than 380 million copies worldwide and remains one of the most successful French-language comic series making these historical events well known within the general public.

+Film and television

+The battle and the figure of Vercingétorix have been portrayed in film and television.
+The 2001 historical epic Vercingétorix : La Légende du druide roi (released internationally as Druids), directed by Jacques Dorfmann, dramatizes the Gallic resistance to Rome and includes Gergovia among the settings of the campaign.
+The film received negative reviews and was a commercial failure.

+In television, the French historical documentary series Batailles de légende devoted an episode to Gergovia, contextualising the engagement within major battles of antiquity.

+Documentaries

+Gergovia has also been the subject of archaeological documentaries, notably Gergovie, archéologie d’une bataille (2010), which presents recent research and excavations at the site.